umr-dbs/CC-BPlusTree/README.md

     - (C) Create  - Insert a new key
     - (R) Read    - Read a single key or multiple keys
     - (U) Update  - Update an existing key
-    - (D) Delete  - Partially supported
+    - (D) Delete  - Delete an existing key
 ---------------------------------------

 ## Contact